Arnold Schaefer: Academic background

 After attending the Gelehrtenschule Bremen from 1833 to 1838, Schaefer studied philology and history at the University of Leipzig.
-His teachers included Moritz Haupt (1808–1874), Gottfried Hermann (1772–1848) and Wilhelm Wachsmuth (1784-1866).
+His teachers included Moritz Haupt (1808–1874), Gottfried Hermann (1772–1848), and Wilhelm Wachsmuth (1784-1866).
 After his graduation, Schaefer initially attempted a habilitation project on Old High German, supervised by Moritz Haupt.
-Due to a favourable job offer from the educationalist Karl Justus Blochmann (1786–1855) Schaefer was persuaded to relocate to Dresden, where he subsequently taught classes in history and ancient languages at the Vitzthum Gymnasium.
-Schaefer was already producing a large number of publications at this time, including the school textbook Commentatio de libro vitarum decem oratorum (Commentary on the Book of the Lives of the Ten Orators, 1844) and Geschichtstabellen zum Auswendiglernen (Historical tables for memorisation, 1847), a practical handbook for students, which contained important dates in world history from antiquity to his own day, divided into three sections: general history, epochal history, and cultural history.
+Due to a favourable job offer from the educationalist Karl Justus Blochmann (1786–1855), Schaefer was persuaded to relocate to Dresden, where he subsequently taught classes in history and ancient languages at the Vitzthum Gymnasium.
+Schaefer was already producing a large number of publications at this time, including the school textbook Commentatio de libro vitarum decem oratorum (Commentary on the Book of the Lives of the Ten Orators, 1844) and Geschichtstabellen zum Auswendiglernen (Historical tables for memorisation, 1847), a practical handbook for students, which contained important dates in world history from antiquity to his day, divided into three sections: general history, epochal history, and cultural history.
 By 1888 it had been through 17 editions, the last two of which (1885 and 1888) were edited by Schaefer's colleague Julius Asbach.

 In 1851, Schaefer was appointed to the Gymnasium St. Augustine in Grimma.
-There he completed the first two volumes of his three volume work Demosthenes und seine Zeit (Demosthenes and his Time, 1856-1858), on which he had been working for ten years.
+There he completed the first two volumes of his three-volume work Demosthenes und seine Zeit (Demosthenes and his Time, 1856-1858), on which he had been working for ten years.
 His valedictory speech at the school discussed Demosthenes' On the Crown.

 On 30 November 1857, Schaefer became an ordinary professor of history at the University of Greifswald.
 In his lectures and seminars (for the university's history department, which he founded in 1863), Schaefer dealt with all periods and fields of history, but with a focus on Roman history and the modern history of Prussia.
 He maintained friendly links with colleagues in various fields, including the economist Eduard Baumstark, the archaeologist Adolf Michaelis, and the philologists Martin Hertz, Georg Friedrich Schömann, and Hermann Usener.
 He refused a post at the University of Königsberg in 1863, to fill the vacancy left by Wilhelm von Giesebrecht's departure.

-In the summer of 1865, Schaefer moved to the University of Bonn, where he held the Chair of History until his death in 1883.
-The faculty of history was established at the same time; before this all professors of history had been part of the philology faculty.
-In the academic year 1871/72, Schaefer served as rector of the university.
+In the summer of 1865, Schaefer moved to the University of Bonn, where he held the Chair of History until he died in 1883.
+The faculty of history was established at the same time; before this, all professors of history had been part of the philology faculty.
+In the academic year 1871/72, Schaefer served as a rector of the university.